Skin in the Game (2017) is Nassim Taleb’s last book of his “Incerto” collection.

 It investigates the adverse impact of having people acting and making decisions without shouldering any downside if things go wrong (ie.: getting the rewards without the risks).

-About The Author: Nassim Nicholas Taleb is a statistician, former trader, philosopher and, as he would hate being called, an intellectual.
+About The Author: Nassim Nicholas Taleb is a statistician, former trader, philosopher and, as he hates being called, an intellectual.

 Skin in the Game is the latest of Taleb’s series called “Incerto” and comprising Fooled by Randomness (2001), The Black Swan (2007–2010), The Bed of Procrustes (2010), Antifragile (2012), and Skin in the Game (2018).